CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is extremely weak—it reads as an auto-generated template with no substantive content.
-It lacks concrete actions, meaningful trigger terms, and any explicit guidance on when Claude should select this skill.
-The repeated trigger term and boilerplate category mention provide almost no useful information for skill selection.
+This description is extremely weak across all dimensions.
+It reads as an auto-generated stub with no concrete actions, duplicated trigger terms, and no explicit guidance on when Claude should select this skill.
+It would be nearly useless for skill selection in a multi-skill environment.

 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Builds, trains, and evaluates TensorFlow/Keras neural network models, configures layers, tunes hyperparameters, and exports saved models.'
+Add specific concrete actions the skill performs, e.g., 'Builds, compiles, and trains TensorFlow/Keras models, configures layers, tunes hyperparameters, and evaluates model performance.'

 Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to train a neural network, build a TensorFlow model, use Keras, fine-tune a deep learning model, or work with .h5/.pb model files.'

-Remove the redundant duplicate trigger term and replace with diverse natural keywords users would actually say, such as 'deep learning', 'neural network', 'keras', 'model training', 'epochs', 'loss function'.
+Remove the duplicated trigger term and replace with diverse natural keywords users would actually say, such as 'deep learning', 'neural network', 'keras', 'model training', 'epochs', 'loss function'.

 DimensionReasoningScore